django-commons/django-typer/CONTRIBUTING.md

-log-tests                     # run all tests and log them manage *COMMAND               # run django-admin open-docs                     # open the html documentation precommit                     # run the pre-commit checks release VERSION               # issue a relase for the given semver string (e.g. 2.1.0) run +ARGS                     # run the command in the virtual environment setup python="python"         # setup the venv, pre-commit hooks
+log-tests                     # run all tests and log them manage *COMMAND               # run django-admin open-docs                     # open the html documentation prek                     # run the pre-commit checks release VERSION               # issue a relase for the given semver string (e.g. 2.1.0) run +ARGS                     # run the command in the virtual environment setup python="python"         # setup the venv, pre-commit hooks